SergejJurecko/mio_httpc/README.md

 It uses [http crate](https://crates.io/crates/http) for Request/Response types.

-mio_httpc requires you specify one of the TLS implementations using features: native, openssl and rtls (rustls).
-Not picking any feature will NOT work, as all calls will be no-op.
+For https to work mio_httpc requires you specify one of the TLS implementations using features: native, openssl or rtls (rustls).

 [Documentation](https://docs.rs/mio_httpc/)